uyuni-project/sumaform/README_ADVANCED.md

 Many projects/vendors provide official OS images for the various backends, and sumaform uses them when available.
 The name for those images is suffixed with an "o" (eg. `sles15o`).

-Presently, those images require a working Internet connection to be used and are not downloaded by default.

 ## Switching to another backend

 Changing the backend normally means destroying the current one (see "Working on multiple configuration sets" to maintain multiple).